AnimeshTumne/oCEO_management_DataWeavers/README.md

 A full-stack web application that manages **On-Campus Employment Opportunities (oCEO)** at **IIT Gandhinagar**.
 It streamlines job creation, application, and timecard approvals, catering to various user roles including students, faculty, and administrators.

-Website Link: https://oceo-management.koyeb.app/ (only accessible to IIT GN email id users)
 ---
+Note: The portal is fully-accessible to IIT GN email id holders only.
 ## 📌 Description

 This portal enables: